NCAR/climate-primer-water/doc/introduction.rst

 overwhelming amount of information.
 To help guide the development of the Primer, the NCAR team conducted hour-long interviews with 6 members of the WMA which included research hydrologists and a data scientist/ecologist.
-The goal of the interviews was to understand how USGS scientists are using climate and climate change information in the WMA, questions and struggles they have with using the information, and what type of support would be most useful to them regarding climate and climate change information.
+The goal of the interviews was to begin to understand how USGS scientists are using climate and climate change information in the WMA, questions and struggles they have with using the information, and what type of support would be most useful to them regarding climate and climate change information.

-The following is a list of questions that were discussed in the interviews.
+The following is a list of questions that were discussed in the
+interviews:

 1) What is the main water concern you are working on (e.g., groundwater / surface water interactions, salinity, ecological flows)?
 Why is it